 Potential Targets, Subjects, and Witnesses in a Federal Investigation

 Most Federal criminal prosecutions begin with an often-lengthy Federal investigation.
 Many Federal crimes are paper-intensive, meaning that they may involve hundreds or thousands of documents and written records.
-Federal crimes also may involve various people, including those who are targets, subjects, and witnesses in Federal investigations.
+Federal crimes also may involve various people, including those who are targets, subjects, and witnesses.

-Individuals who are targets of Federal investigations are those whom Federal investigators have substantial evidence linking them to a crime.
-In many cases, Federal investigations also involve multiple subjects who have taken specific actions that have placed them within the scope of a Federal investigation, and ultimately may face criminal charges.
+Individuals who are targets of Federal investigations are those whom investigators have substantial evidence linking them to a crime.
+In many cases, Federal investigations also involve multiple subjects who have taken specific actions that have placed them within the scope of an investigation, and ultimately may face criminal charges.
 Witnesses are those who have information concerning violations of Federal law.
+A seasoned Attorney in West Palm Beach could help an individual though any Federal crime investigation.

 Differences Between Federal and State Criminal Court Proceedings